Campaign Monitor buys customer data platform Tagga

 With the addition of the Vancouver-based company, Campaign Monitor is looking to expand beyond email marketing.

-Campaign Monitor is taking a step toward becoming more than an email automation provider, with its announcement this week that it has purchased customer data platform (CDP) Tagga.
+Campaign Monitor is taking a step toward becoming more than an email automation provider, with its announcement today that it has purchased customer data platform (CDP) Tagga.

 The San Francisco-based Campaign Monitor has its own extensive set of profiles, built from users who have opted in with their email addresses.